Reactive-Network/documentation/docs/docs/index.md

 ## Overview

-Reactive Network is a chain built around reactive contracts — event-driven smart contracts for cross-chain, on-chain automation.
+Reactive Network is an EVM automation layer built around reactive contracts, event-driven smart contracts for cross-chain, on-chain automation.
+It runs on CometBFT consensus, providing instant finality and roughly 1-second block times while maintaining full EVM compatibility.

-Reactive contracts monitor event logs across various chains and execute Solidity logic automatically when conditions are met.
-Instead of waiting for users or bots to trigger transactions, they run continuously and decide when to send cross-chain callback transactions, essentially providing on-chain if-this-then-that automation for smart contracts.
+Reactive contracts subscribe to event logs across EVM chains and execute Solidity logic automatically when matching events occur.
+Instead of relying on users or off-chain bots to trigger transactions, they decide autonomously when to send cross-chain callback transactions, providing on-chain if-this-then-that automation for smart contracts.

-This makes it possible to build conditional cross-chain workflows such as:

-* Automated stop-loss and take-profit orders
+This makes it possible to build workflows such as automated stop-loss and take-profit orders, liquidation protection, portfolio rebalancing, and yield optimization across chains.
-* Liquidation protection
-* Automated portfolio rebalancing
-* Yield optimization
-* Cross-chain workflows

 ## Step 1 — Reactive Basics